List of operations conducted by SEAL Team Six: Achille Lauro Hijacking

-On October 7, 1985, an Italian cruise ship Achille Lauro carrying 400 passengers including American citizens was hijacked by Palestinian terrorists led by Mohammed Abul al-Abbas also known as Muhammad Zaidan.
+On October 7, 1985, the Italian cruise ship Achille Lauro carrying 400 passengers including American citizens was hijacked by Palestinian terrorists led by Mohammed Abul al-Abbas, also known as Muhammad Zaidan.
 The ship was hijacked in the Mediterranean sea and forced to sail to Southern Syria.
 President Ronald Reagan approved the deployment of Navy's SEAL Team SIX and Delta Force operators to plan and prepare for a rescue attempt to free the vessel from its hijackers.
 On October 8, Syria refused permission for the ship to dock and subsequently the hijackers murdered Leon Klinghoffer, an elderly Jewish American businessman.
 The ship then sailed towards Port Said, Egypt.
-On October 9, SEAL Team SIX assault members embarked on board the USS Iwo Jima (LPH-2) which steamed for Port Said.
+On October 9, SEAL Team SIX assault members embarked on board the USS Iwo Jima (LPH-2), which steamed for Port Said.
 On October 10, the four terrorist hijackers boarded an Egypt Air Boeing 737 airliner and flew from Cairo and headed for Tunisia.
 President Reagan approved military plans to intercept the aircraft over the Mediterranean Sea.
 Navy F-14 Tomcat fighters located the airliner south of Crete and forced the pilots to land at NAS Sigonella, the NATO airbase in Sicily.
-After the 737 touched down, two United States Air Force C-141 Starlifter cargo planes landed with SEAL Team SIX who quickly surrounded the airplane but were then surrounded by Italian Carabinieri.
-The plane came to a stop on the Italian controlled portion at Sigonella and therefore was on Italian Soil.
+After the 737 touched down, two United States Air Force C-141 Starlifter cargo planes landed with SEAL Team SIX, who quickly surrounded the airplane but were then surrounded by Italian Carabinieri.
+The plane had come to a stop on the Italian controlled portion at Sigonella and therefore was on Italian Soil.
 As the SEALs prepared to assault the airplane, negotiations between the United States, Egyptian and Italian authorities continued.
 The four hijackers were eventually taken off the plane into the custody of the Italians without further escalation of hostilities.